A Brief History of Podcasting

 Podcasting and Media Business

-Radio turned a global audience of readers into a global audience of listeners.
+Radio turned a global audience of readers into a worldwide audience of listeners.

-Audiovisual communications increased retention and cognition among adult viewers, and ADD among children under the age of 2.
+Audiovisual communications increased retention and cognition among adult viewers and ADD among children under 2.

-Prior to Winer's release of RSS 2.0, the XML feed format that gave life to podcasting, electronic media distribution was restricted to major media gatekeepers with access to satellite time.
+Before Winer released RSS 2.0, the XML feed format that gave life to podcasting, electronic media distribution was restricted to significant media gatekeepers with access to satellite time.

 To put the impact of this technology in context, consider the product of media as your attention.

-The more attention the media collects, the more inventory it has to sell to advertisers, who's objective is reaching the largest audience.
+The more attention the media collects, the more inventory it has to sell to advertisers, whose objective is to reach the largest audience.

-In fact, as the media landscape fragmented and attention became scarce, electronic media increased revenues not by reaching the widest audience, but by reaching a demographically targeted audience.
+As the media landscape fragmented and attention became scarce, electronic media increased revenues not by reaching the widest audience but by reaching a demographically targeted audience.

 Outlets like The Golf Channel, the Food Network and Fox News cater to niche audiences.

-Now, for the first time, practical, easy-to-use technologies, applications and services make it possible for anyone to leverage the power of the audio and video without a broadcast network infrastructure, and without buying a minute of satellite time.
+Now, for the first time, practical, easy-to-use technologies, applications, and services make it possible for anyone to leverage the power of audio and video without a broadcast network infrastructure and without buying a minute of satellite time.

-A print publisher like the San Francisco Chronicle can extend their reach through iTunes and Yahoo! podcasts, citizen journalists can weigh in on the news of the day and educators can transcend time and space by making their lectures available in cyberspace.
+A print publisher like the San Francisco Chronicle can extend their reach through iTunes and Yahoo! podcasts, citizen journalists can weigh in on the day’s news, and educators can transcend time and space by making their lectures available in cyberspace.

 How Much Does Podcasting Cost?

-With the introduction of audio and video podcasting, the distribution of electronic media became a cost-effective and efficient channel for individuals and organizations to engage and communicate with qualified audiences.
+With the introduction of audio and video podcasting, electronic media distribution became a cost-effective and efficient channel for individuals and organizations to engage and communicate with qualified audiences.

-In a sense, it added audio and video programming to the domain of owned media communications
+In a sense, it added audio and video programming to the domain of owned media communications, or content marketing as brands call it.

 Because RSS is a subscription format, the connection between the publisher and the audience is persistent.